-Like Germany, some states are taking prudent actions: Utah, New Jersey and Rhode Island have enacted public-sector pension reforms that significantly reduced their unfunded pension liabilities and generated substantial taxpayer savings.
 Rhode Island's pension system was recently among the most troubled in the nation, with only a 48% funding ratio (meaning, its current assets were projected to cover only 48% of its current liabilities).
-32 However, State Treasurer Gina Raimondo took on the difficult task of structural pension reform and enacted significant reforms with bipartisan support.
-According to Raimondo, the Rhode Island Retirement Security Act will reduce the state's unfunded pension liability by approximately \$3 billion (from a level of \$7.3 billion in 2011) and raise the pension funding ratio from 48% to 60% percent.33
+However, State Treasurer Gina Raimondo took on the difficult task of structural pension reform and enacted significant reforms with bipartisan support.
+According to Raimondo, the Rhode Island Retirement Security Act will reduce the state's unfunded pension liability by approximately \$3 billion (from a level of \$7.3 billion in 2011) and raise the pension funding ratio from 48% to 60% percent.

 Upon taking office in 2011, Wisconsin Governor Scott Walker quickly eliminated a \$3.6 billion budget deficit without raising taxes.
 And perhaps most importantly, his budget eliminated collective bargaining for benefits by public sector employees.
-This provision is particularly important for future costs because the Wisconsin Retirement System, the ninth largest public pension fund in the United States, faces huge unfunded liabilities (in 2010, the plan was only 80% funded with \$2.2 billion in unfunded liabilities).34 The elimination of collective bargaining on benefits has allowed significant cost-saving reforms to be enacted.
-While most state employees previously paid nothing towards pension benefits and only 6.2% of health benefits, they are now required to contribute 5.8% of their salaries toward pension benefits, while also now having to wait five years before becoming eligible to receive a pension.35
+This provision is particularly important for future costs because the Wisconsin Retirement System, the ninth largest public pension fund in the United States, faces huge unfunded liabilities (in 2010, the plan was only 80% funded with \$2.2 billion in unfunded liabilities).
+The elimination of collective bargaining on benefits has allowed significant cost-saving reforms to be enacted.
+While most state employees previously paid nothing towards pension benefits and only 6.2% of health benefits, they are now required to contribute 5.8% of their salaries toward pension benefits and to pay for 12.4% of their health insurance benefits, while also now having to wait five years before becoming eligible to receive a pension.
+35

-Governor Walker's Administration has estimated that the new employee contributions will save taxpayers \$724 million annually.36 Furthermore, the ability to choose health care benefit providers, rather than being forced to purchase from a company affiliated with the teachers' union, could save school districts in the state hundreds of millions of dollars while also preventing teacher layoffs.37 Already, lower state spending on local school districts has been credited with contributing to a decline in Wisconsin's property taxes for the first time in over a decade.38
+Governor Walker's Administration has estimated that the new employee contributions will save taxpayers \$724 million annually.
+Furthermore, the ability to choose health care benefit providers, rather than being forced to purchase from a company affiliated with the teachers' union, could save school districts in the state hundreds of millions of dollars while also preventing teacher layoffs.
+Already, lower state spending on local school districts has been credited with contributing to a decline in Wisconsin's property taxes for the first time in over a decade.